kaiosilveira/advent-of-code-2023/day-02/README.md

 all_rounds = round_info.split(';')
 ```

 Then, to find the cubes used in each round, we need to `.split` the round info using the `,` delimiter (which will give us something like `[" 1 green", " 3 red", " 6 blue"]`).
 Then, we can `.strip` any extra spaces, and finally, `.split` again to separate the color from the number.
-As a final step, we can convert the resulting `color, number` into a hash, so we will have something like `{ green: 3 }`:
+As a final step, we can convert the resulting `color, number` pair into a hash, so we will have something like `{ green: 3 }`:

 ```ruby
 cubes_per_round = all_rounds.map do |round|